froelofs/inquisitive-semantics/_courses/2022-amsterdam.md

 - A latex template for drawing inquisitive semantics diagrams can be downloaded [here]({{ site.baseurl }}/resources.html).
 - Assignment 1 was posted on Monday 31/10 and was due on Monday 14/11 before class.
-- [Assignment 2](https://www.dropbox.com/s/dad3uah62eg3kre/LC-2022-assignment2.pdf) has been posted on Monday 14/11 and is due on Monday 28/11 before class.
+- Assignment 2 was posted on Monday 14/11 and was due on Monday 28/11 before class.
 <!-- - [Assignment 2](https://www.dropbox.com/s/2pb52ai6w3fzzu8/LC-2020-assignment2.pdf?dl=0) was posted on 9/11 and is due on Friday 20/11 before class. -->

 ## Instructions for final paper